nataliatesarova/project-one/README.md

 * The high quality of the surgeons and surgical equipment, and finance options are briefly summarised in three headed columns.
 (ADD SCREENSHOTS OF THE THREE TEXT COLUMNS)

 ### Footer
+* The footer contains the icons and links to the clinic's social media sites on Facebook, Instagram, YouTube and Twitter that will open in new tabs.
+* This will alow the user to see the most up-to-date information, which may not yet be available on the clinic website.